Setra

 Setra is a German bus brand of Daimler Buses, itself a wholly owned subsidiary of Daimler Truck AG.

 The name "Setra" comes from "selbsttragend" (self-supporting).
 This refers to the integral nature of the construction of the vehicles back in the 1950s when competitor vehicles still featured a separate chassis and body (often manufactured by separate companies).
 It is also possible that, with an eye to export markets, the company was mindful that for non-German speakers, the name "Kässbohrer" is difficult to pronounce.
 Until 1995 the firm operated under the name Karl Kässbohrer Fahrzeugwerke GmbH, but in that year economic difficulties enforced its sale to Daimler-Benz AG (between 1998 and 2008 known, especially in the United States, by the name of its holding company Daimler Chrysler).
 Since 1995, Setra has been a brand of the Daimler subsidiary, EvoBus GmbH.

 The North American distribution for Setra was taken over Motor Coach Industries on April 25, 2012; this agreement lasted until the end of 2017 when the REV Group assumed distribution responsibilities.
 Daimler has again self-distributed Setra coaches in North America since January 2020, through its new subsidiary, Daimler Coaches North America, LLC, with service support from Daimler Truck North America.

+Setra S 80 coach in Tallinn, Estonia.

 History

-The first Setra coach, the Type S8, so called because it contained eight rows of seats, was introduced in April 1951 at the French Internationale Automobile-vouz.
-It featured a self-supporting body designed by Otto Kässbohrer, a concept now featured in most modern coaches and buses.
-Equally unusual at the time was the decision to locate the engine behind the rear axle; the rear-mounted engine configuration is another Setra innovation which subsequently became mainstream.
-It simplified the production process and created a range of passenger-focused possibilities regarding the floor level in the passenger and driver/crew sections, and for high-floor layouts, flexible use of the underfloor area.
+The first Setra coach, S8, so named because the interior has eight rows of seats, was introduced in 1951.

+Pioneering at the time, was the design decision to reconfigure the powertrain to increase passenger capacity.
+The innovative configuration soon then became a standard of the production process and created a range of passenger-focused design components due to an increase in interior capacity.